 The new site streamlines the navigation options and groups their services into fewer clear, easy-to-understand departments.

 Mobile device usage continues to grow, and especially since Google switched to a mobile-first approach, a mobile-friendly website design is critical to staying relevant online.
-In fact, 85% of adults think a company’s mobile website should be as good or better than their desktop website.
+In fact, 85% of adults think a company’s mobile website design should be as good or better than their desktop website.

-For today’s websites, good design goes well beyond the static page or a desktop display.
+For today’s websites, good web design goes well beyond the static page or a desktop display.
 A responsive web design ensures that your website looks and operates great on devices of all sizes.
 If you don’t have a responsive website by now, you’re almost certainly losing out on potential customers who are searching for your business on their mobile devices.

 How to Plan Your New Website